Names That Mean “Spring”

 - Vernon: Derived from a French place name meaning “alder,” a tree that thrives in spring.

-Symbolism of Rebirth and Renewal
+Symbolism of Rebirth & Renewal

 The arrival of spring heralds the rebirth of nature, encapsulating the essence of life’s continuous cycle.
-Spring-themed names can be seen as a testament to this transformative power, often embodying hope and the beginning of a new life phase.
+Spring-themed names can be seen as a testament to this transformative power, often embodying hope & the beginning of a new life phase.
 Here are some names that capture the spirit – if not the exact meaning – of “spring.”

 - Poppy: Derived from the vibrant red flower that blooms in spring, symbolizing remembrance.